 Writer-director Olivier Assayas, who’d written 1985s Rendez-vous, which was a major break for the then-21-year-old Binoche, had the play within this film, ‘Maloja Snake’, riffed from The Bitter Tears of Petra von Kant, a 1972 feature from Rainer Werner Fassbinder.
 The non-theatrical—but certainly magical—Maloja Snake is a weather phenomena in the Alpine region of Sils Maria, Switzerland, where Maria and Valentine live while they’re deciding what to do about the play—and each other.

-The three actresses are all quite good (I’d watch Ms. Binoche in a documentary on sawdust), with the lion’s (lionesses?) share of critical huzzahs going to Stewart, who was seen as emerging swan-like (read ‘Bella’) from the dewy doings of her Twilight zone (she didn’t get enough credit for her excellent job as Joan Jett in the overlooked The Runaways), and she’s perfectly fine.
+The three actresses are all quite good (we’d watch Ms. Binoche in a documentary on sawdust), with the lionesses share of critical huzzahs going to Stewart, who was seen as emerging swan-like (read ‘Bella’) from the dewy doings of her Twilight zone (she didn’t get enough credit for her excellent job as Joan Jett in the overlooked The Runaways), and she’s perfectly fine.
 But then, she should be: the praise went over-the-top.
 Actually, Moretz, while her part is much smaller, has a finer line to walk, and does it justice.

 We do love the scene where Valentine is trying to get Maria to acknowledge the ‘depth’ of performance they just witnessed in a screening of Jo Ann’s sci-fi hit—Binoche’s hilarity slams a wicked home run.

-The actresses are better than the script, which reiterates points past what’s required (it’s really talky), and Assayas, despite delving into emotion-heavy territory, has a distancing, clinical style at odds with the melodrama: cameraman Yorick le Saux is not allowed much in the way of close-ups that would help bring home the feelings the script is telling us the characters have.
+The actresses are better than the extra-talky script, which reiterates points past what’s required, and Assayas, despite delving into emotion-heavy territory, has a distancing, clinical style at odds with the melodrama: cameraman Yorick le Saux is not allowed much in the way of close-ups that would help bring home the feelings the script is telling us the characters have.
 Still, it’s fluid and elegant (often practically a commercial for Chanel, who helped put up financing in return for product soaking).
 Aside from the location work in Sils Maria, other exteriors were lensed in Leipzig, Berlin, Zurich and South Tyrol.
-Visually—and emotionally–the highlights are the beautiful shots of the clouds doing their glorious cruise thing up the valley.
+Visually—and emotionally—the highlights are the beautiful shots of the clouds doing their glorious cruise thing up the valley.
 Accompanied by a grand rendition of Pachelbel’s “Canon in D”, the feelings triggered by watching this captivating natural spectacle uncoil are deeper and more profound than the fleeting, ego-based human chatter.

 The critical notice failed to attract sufficient box office (the material isn’t a crowd-draw to start with): the $5,100,000 cost was only grazed by an international return of $4,728,401.
 As such, while it was a feather in the caps of the cast, it joined a number of fine, small-scale pictures from 2014 that barely made a dent at the box-office–99 Homes, Kill The Messenger, Cake, The Good Lie, The Homesman.